 |Complaints Informally Resolved and Still

 The Commission is composed of nine members who serve without pay.
 Three lay persons are appointed by the Governor, three lawyers are appointed by the Chief Justice for Administration and Management of the Trial Court, and three judges are appointed by the Justices of the Supreme Judicial Court.
 The Commission annually elects one of its members to serve as Chairman and one to serve as Vice Chairman.
 Commissioners are eligible for only one six-year term, except when appointed to fill a vacancy for the remainder of an unexpired term.

-The Commission members who served during the period covered by this report are:
+The Commission members who were appointed to serve during the period covered by this report are:

 Patricia A. Webber, Esquire

 Gerald C. J. Cook, Esquire

 Alternate members are appointed in each category by the same appointing authorities, to serve at the call of the Chairman in place of Commission members who are disqualified from or unable to participate in a Commission proceeding.
 Those appointed to serve during 1999 were: